 Information for Higher Education Institutions

-During the demand driven and tailor-made peer-counselling visits (digital or on-site), 1-2 experts will consult you on practical reform matters as well as assist and support you in solving identified problems through methods of peer learning.
+During the demand driven and tailor-made peer-counselling visits (digital or on-site), 1-2 experts will consult the HEIs on practical reform matters as well as assist and support them in solving identified problems through methods of peer learning.

 Issues which might be addressed in the course of the peer support are:

 The Bologna key commitments

 - three-cycle system compatible with the QF-EHEA and first and second cycle degrees scaled by ECTS

 - recognition of qualifications in compliance with the Lisbon Recognition Convention

 - quality assurance in compliance with the Standards and Guidelines for Quality Assurance in the European Higher Education Area

 Further issues will be addressed such as:

 - innovative approaches to learning and teaching (e.g. digitalisation)